chameli/returntobasics/src/site/markdown/getting-started.md

 # Getting started

 ## Prerequisites
-The following software downloaded and installed
+The following software downloaded and installed as per instructions in the distribution
 * JDK 7
 * Maven 3
 * Eclipse Kepler or newer
-* Weblogic 12g
+* Weblogic 12c
 * MySQL 5.5 or newer
 * Toad for MySQL 7.2 (optional, use your preferred database tool)